josemotta/IoT.Hass.Farm/_super/README.md

 ### MQTT data flow

-A Homeassistant automation guarantee that entities are properly recreated at supervisor node, as soon as MQTT server receives messages from tanks.
+A Homeassistant automation guarantee that entities are properly recreated at supervisor node, as soon as the MQTT server receives messages from tanks.
 The  automation, edited for clarity below, recreates the corresponding entity at the supervisor node.

 	- id: '1552680266680'
 	  alias: mqtt_config_entity_creator_sensor